-SAFETY NET AS OF SEPTEMBER 07, 2017
+American Samoa MCSAP SAFETY NET AS OF JULY 18, 2018.

-Projected Goal for FY 2018 Enter Crash Reduction Goal:
+Projected Goal for FY 2019

+Enter Crash Reduction Goal:

-AS recorded an average of 2.4% CMV related crashes per year from 2011 to 2015.
-AS has a goal to reduce the CMV crash rate to 1.0 per year over the next five year period.
+AS recorded a very low CMV related crash rate per year from 2017 to 2013.
+AS MCSAP's goal is to maintain the CMV crash rate to 1.0 or less per year over the next five year period.
 This will continue the reduction in crash rate as we are currently experiencing.